Low-carbon Propulsion Market

 -

-In April 2024, VinFast, a Vietnamese automaker, introduced the VF DrgnFly electric bike to the U.S. market.
-The bike features a 750W rear hub motor coupled with a torque sensor for enhanced performance
+In April 2024, VinFast introduced the VF DrgnFly electric bike to the U.S. market, marking its entry into the e-mobility segment.
+The bike features a powerful 750W rear hub motor combined with a torque sensor, enabling enhanced performance and a smoother riding experience.

 Compressed Natural Gas (CNG)